DrOreo002/AdvancedAnimator-API/README.md

 and for the plugin (e.g, updating the java docs, or updating the code)

 # And...
-I'm planning on making this project open source in the future, but I need 100 or 200 buyers on my spigot page.
-Why?, I don't really need money, I'm making this as an Hobby and I don't really care about how much will I got (Thats why I'm making the price cheap 5$), I'm literally 15 years old.
-So making money is not my number 1 priority
+I'm planning on making this project open source in the future, after I got like 100 or 200 buyers.
+This is just a plan and I'm not sure if I'm going to do it or not.
+Just wait for it :D